bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 #### Listen to registration callbacks

-To receive callbacks when registration is completed, add a listener to the CardRegistrationForm.
+To receive callbacks when registration is completed, add a listener to the CardRegistrationFormLayout.
 First make the activity implement ICardRegistrationCallback as in the code example.

 ```java